-Walter Gross constructed and recorded VESTIGE from the ground up, creating everything from scratch and then, meticulously sampling himself... there is, however, one noticeable lone sample: Nicki Minaj's ferocious, hard-as-nails verse from "Who's Ya Best MC?" from her 2008 Young Money mixtape, Sucka Free, which Gross says was simply "an old freestyle from youtube, [it] was sort of a happy accident i threw on there just because."
-Nicki can be heard spittin' nearly 26 bars beneath Walter Gross' murky, almost eerily subdued, production work on "Window" and even though it feels a bit out of place at first, it really from Trent Reznor & Dr. Dre's fabled collaborative album/EP that may or may not have been recorded around the same time as Nine Inch Nails' Industrial Rock and Hip-Hop-melding 1999 double album, The Fragile.
+Walter Gross constructed and recorded VESTIGE from the ground up, creating everything from scratch and then, meticulously sampling himself... there is, however, one noticeable lone sample: Nicki Minaj's ferocious, hard-as-nails verse from "Who's Ya Best MC?" from her 2008 Young Money mixtape, Sucka Free, which Gross says was simply "an old freestyle from youtube, [it] was sort of a happy accident I threw on there just because."
+Nicki can be heard spittin' nearly 26 bars beneath Walter Gross' murky, almost eerily subdued production work on "Window" and even though it feels a bit out of place at first, totally works!
+I think the best way to ultimately describe VESTIGE and Gross' expansive body of work is that it sounds like Trent Reznor & Dr. Dre's fabled collaborative album/EP they may or may not have recorded together around the same time as Nine Inch Nails' Industrial Rock and Hip-Hop-melding 1999 double-album, The Fragile.
 VESTIGE is currently available for purchase for between $10-11 on either limited edition (to 100) Black Box Tapes/Alpha Pup Records cassette or digital download from Walter Gross' Bandcamp page, along with a plethora of unique, genuinely genre-less musical creations.
 Walter was kind enough to assemble a multi-media playlist of sorts containing his current favorite music, books, films, etc. which you can peruse through down below!
-Ideally, you should be able to download VESTIGE and read, watch, or listen to the media WG listed below and see if you can connect the dots yourself!
+Ideally, you should be able to download VESTIGE and read, watch, or listen along with the mixed media WG listed below and see if you can connect the dots yourself!

 (I) The Savage Young Taterbug - Shadow of Marlboro Man